ayushgagarwal/Notes/README.md

 - Common Pandas commands
 - Common SQL commands and notes

-The files in RAW contain the ipynb/word files in case you want to make changes to the files.
+The files in the RAW folder contain the ipynb/word files in case you want to make changes to the files.

 Feel free to download and use them! :)